Joseph Weisbecker: Small systems

 During this same time (1975), Weisbecker developed an educational "development board" or "trainer" style single board computer, the RCA Microtutor, to teach basic computer concepts and programming.
 He also designed the production form of the home video game system, which became the RCA Studio II.

 In 1976 Popular Electronics published Weisbecker' design for the COSMAC ELF, a close relative to the Microtutor designed to be built at home by a hobbyist with no special computer resources.
 In 1977 further articles added 1861-based video to the Elf, similar to the Studio II, as well as additional memory and rudimentary operating systems.

-In 1976, RCA released the COSMAC VIP, which not only had the features of an expanded Elf, but for which Weisbecker had created the CHIP-8 programming language.
+In 1976, RCA released the COSMAC VIP, Which expanded on the features of the ELF, and is for the system which Weisbecker had created the CHIP-8 interpreted programming language.
 CHIP-8 is a very small high level language designed for easy keyboard and video interaction.
-It is still in use on many systems, notably the Z-80 based TI-38 calculators.

-But due to its simplicity, it can be on any platform and its teaching of programming Binary numbers, it is also to be found further a field on modern computers !
+CHIP-8 is still used by some communities, such as on graphing calculators like TI-83 series. and has had interpreters created for many modern and older systems.
 He later developed color graphic chips for use in a more advanced video game with expansion capabilities, as well as a line of color graphic terminals.
 Products using these included the Studio III.

 Writings

-Along with the hardware and software development of the systems he designed, Joe wrote detailed manuals, use guides, and tutorials for each.
+Along with the hardware and software development of the systems he designed, Weisbecker wrote detailed manuals, use guides, and tutorials for each.

 He had a commitment to fun and inexpensive computer systems.
 Titles such as "Fun and Games with COSMAC" (IEEE Electro #77, April 1977) and "An Easy Programming System" (Byte, December 1978) demonstrate this, as do the contents of his many papers, manuals, and articles.